scheb/2fa/UPGRADE.md

 ### Interfaces

-`Scheb\TwoFactorBundle\Security\TwoFactor\Trusted\TrustedDeviceManagerInterface` was extended with a new method `canSetTrustedDevice` which allows the application to influence when a device can be flagged as a "trusted device".
+`Scheb\TwoFactorBundle\Security\TwoFactor\Trusted\TrustedDeviceManagerInterface` was extended with a new method `canSetTrustedDevice`, which allows the application to influence when a device can be flagged as a "trusted device".
 If you have implemented your own TrustedDeviceManager, please add this method.
 Just return `true` to get the same behaviour as before.

 The constructor of `Scheb\TwoFactorBundle\Controller\FormController` now takes an instance of `Scheb\TwoFactorBundle\Security\TwoFactor\Trusted\TrustedDeviceManagerInterface` as the fifth argument.
-If you have extended the controller, please update your service definition accordingly.
+If you have extended the controller to customize it, please update your service definition accordingly.

-`Scheb\TwoFactorBundle\Security\Authentication\Exception\InvalidTwoFactorCodeException::setMessageKey` has been removed.
+`Scheb\TwoFactorBundle\Security\Authentication\Exception\InvalidTwoFactorCodeException::setMessageKey` has been removed

+`Scheb\TwoFactorBundle\Mailer\AuthCodeMailer` was renamed to `Scheb\TwoFactorBundle\Mailer\SwiftAuthCodeMailer`.

 `Scheb\TwoFactorBundle\Mailer\SwiftAuthCodeMailer` was renamed to `Scheb\TwoFactorBundle\Mailer\SwiftAuthCodeMailer`.